Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 1 year

-EnforcementLocal law enforcement, Mississippi State Police, Department of Corrections
+EnforcementLocal law enforcement, county sheriff, Mississippi Department of Public Safety

-Delivering or attempting to deliver contraband by drone to a correctional facility or adjacent property
+Delivering or attempting to deliver contraband by drone to correctional facility (Miss.
+Code § 97-47-5(b))

 ClassificationFelony